SiddharthPrakashan/JobPortal/README.md

 Copy the token and add it to the Bearer Token Authorization header to make request.
 All the endpoint have been protected except the below endpoint.
 > /api/v1/jobs/list

+## API documentation Info
+API documentation has been done in postman and json file exported into /API-Documentation directory.